faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 ```
 export DEV_NAMESPACE="userXX-dev"
 ```

+### 2. Log into the cluster

+1. Open the IBM Cloud console - https://cloud.ibm.com

+2. Open the `Resource List` from the menu and filter the list by setting the resource group filter to `faststart-one`

+3. Find the `faststart-ap-cluster` in the list and click on it to open the overview page

+4. Click on the `OpenShift web console` button to launch the OpenShift console

+5. Within the console, click on the drop-down in the top-right that contains your user id and select `Copy Login Command`

+6. Click the `Display Token` link and copy the login command shown.
+It should look something like the following:

+    ```
+    oc login --token=XXX --server=XXX
+    ```

+7. Run the command from your command-line to log in to the cluster

-### 2. Create a new namespace
+### 3. Create a new namespace

 1. Open a browser to cloud.ibm.com, select Kedar's account and open the resource list.

 2. Filter the resource groups to the `faststart-xxx` resource group.

-3. Select the cluster and open the `Access` tab of the cluster page

-4. Follow the instructions to login.
+3. Follow the instructions to login.

-5. Create the namespace
+4. Create the namespace

 ```
 oc create namespace "${DEV_NAMESPACE}"
 ```

-### 3. Provision Jenkins ephemeral
+### 4. Provision Jenkins ephemeral

 Jenkins ephemeral provides a kubernetes native version of Jenkins that dynamically provisions build agents on-demand.
 It's _ephemeral_ meaning it doesn't allocate any persistent storage in the cluster.